VWRoli/React-projects/ny-times-bestsellers/README.md

+# Best Sellers List

+NY Times Best Sellers list.
+I used the [NY Times API](https://developer.nytimes.com/) to get the list.
+Practicing UseState, UseEffect, Fetching from an API.
+You can find the site live [Here](https://ny-times-bestsellers-react.netlify.app/).

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).